 A personal injury attorney is familiar with the various statutes of limitations that may apply to your claim.
 The lawyer you hire will act quickly to maintain and preserve your right to recover damages.

-You’ll Avoid Working With Insurance Companies
+Hire a Personal Injury Attorney to Avoid Working With Insurance Companies

 Insurance companies, even your own, are motivated to settle claims for as little as possible.
 This reality, combined with the strong emotions you may be experiencing after an injury, can make it tough to engage in these negotiations on your own.
 A personal injury attorney can handle your first-party coverages (that is, the amount your own insurance company must pay to you) and third-party coverage (the amount owed by the defendant’s insurance company), giving you peace of mind and taking a major source of stress off your plate.

-You’ll Value Your Claim Fairly
+You’ll Value Your Accident Claim Fairly

 Personal injury judgments can sometimes make national headlines because of the jaw-dropping dollar amounts involved.
 However, in most of the millions of personal injury lawsuits filed each year, the plaintiff’s recovery—if any—is far more modest.